hayscoding/uber-car-simulator/README.md

 # Using the Simulator
 ## To Store Your Simulator Coordinates
 Navigate to `http://localhost:3000/simulator/store` to store coordinates for the routes laid out in `utils/DirectionsAPI.js`.
-This is will parse the addresses & store an array of route coordinates for the Simulator to run your cars through.
+This will parse the addresses & store an array of route coordinates for the Simulator to run your cars through.

 ## To See Your Simulator Coordinates
 Making sure you Firebase & Google Directions API credentials are set up correctly, navigate to `http://localhost:3000/simulator/data`.
 This will display all coordinates currently the simulator will use when running.
 (If you just set it up, it will be empty).